Crayfish as food: Nigeria

-Crayfish are usually smoked, and occasionally sun-dried, and they form an indispensable food item in the diet of the people of the entire southern states in particular and Nigeria as a whole.
-It is a core of Nigerian cooking.
+In Nigeria, what is commonly referred to as "crayfish" are actually small dried shrimp or prawns, not true freshwater crayfish.
+These are a staple ingredient in Nigerian cuisine, usually smoked or sun-dried, and form an indispensable food item in the diet across the southern states and Nigeria as a whole.
+They are a core component of many Nigerian dishes.
+While true crayfish are not native to Nigerian waters, these dried shrimp/prawns are widely used and are a significant source of flavor and nutrients in local cooking.

 Nordic countries

 Crayfish is a popular dish in Sweden and Finland, and is by tradition primarily consumed at a crayfish party, called kräftskiva, during the fishing season in August.
 The boil is typically flavored with salt, sugar, ale, and large quantities of stems and flowers of the dill plant.
 While most Americans eat them warm, the Swedes and Finns normally eat them cold after letting them sit in a brine over night.
 One traditional Swedish and Finnish practice is to eat crayfish with a vodka or akvavit chaser.
 Most crayfish in Sweden are fished by professional fishermen or by lakeside property owners.
 The only lake where crayfish fishing is not limited to professionals and landowners is in Lake Vättern.
 The catch of domestic freshwater crayfish, Astacus astacus, and even of a transplanted American species, Pacifastacus leniusculus, is very limited, and to satisfy demand, the majority of what is consumed has to be imported.
-Sales depended on imports from Spain and Turkey for several decades, but after a decline in supply, China and the United States are today the biggest sources of import.